metal-stack/metal-roles/control-plane/roles/gardener-cloud-profile/README.md

 # gardener-cloud-profile

-Deploys a Gardener Cloud Profile into the virtual garden.
+Deploys a Gardener Cloud Profile for metal-stack into the virtual garden.

 Please refer to the metal-stack gardener integration in our [documentation](https://docs.metal-stack.io/stable/overview/kubernetes/).